ariary/soa/README.md

 ## FAQ

 **What if the check server is down?**
-All packages are blocked. soa fails closed — no free passes.
+All packages are blocked. soa fails closed. no free passes.

 **Does this slow things down?**
 Only source archive downloads go through the check.
 Metadata requests flow straight through.
 If the package is in the approved cache, the check is instant.